StevenRP97/nvim/README.md

 # nvim
-This is my NeoVim personal setup
+° This is my NeoVim personal setup.
+° I was guided by the NeoVim tutorial made by Typecraft in YouTube.
+Thanks a lot, man. :)